 American Roofing Company tries to set the standard for professional roof installations and long-lasting quality.
 A big part of that image is the way that our crews and OPM's present themselves.
 For that reason, we have a basic dress code that is enforced for all roofing staff.

 You and your crew members are never permitted to wear clothes promoting illegal substances or alcohol of any kind.
-If you are found to be in violation of this you will be given a warning for the first offense and for a second offense you will face possible termination.
+If you are found to be in violation of this you will be given a warning for the first offense and for a second offense you will face possible termination of contract.

 Shirts and shoes must be worn at all times.
 We understand that this type of work during the summer months can be very hot but we do ask that you never remove your shirt or shoes.
 This does apply while on the roof and on the ground during breaks.